advantys/workflowgen-docker/README.md

     Contains multiple scripts for the pipeline build.

 ## WorkflowGen version folders
-Those folders contains all the files necessary to build the Docker image of WorkflowGen for a specific version.
+Those folders contains all of the files necessary to build the Docker image of WorkflowGen for a specific version.
 For example, the 7.15 folder has the following structure: